 Handmade and DIY Gifts

-If you are skilled with making crafts and sewing for DIY gifts, make a list of unique gifts you can make.
+If you are skilled in making crafts and sewing for DIY gifts, make a list of unique gifts you can make.
 Start working on these unique gifts now so you are not rushed the last 2 weeks before Christmas.
 If you wait until the last minute, you will be stressed trying to get everything done.

 If you like to bake, make food gift baskets.